Yuxuan-Zhang-Dexter/Yuxuan-Zhang-Dexter.github.io/_posts/2023-11-27-thoughts_of_life.md

 To build good communication, I need to start by maintaining a good personal image and being open to sharing my thoughts with others.
 I don't aim to be incredibly wealthy or famous.
 I just want a free and self-satisfying life.

-In addition to being a free man in the world, I have another goal: Owning the power to pursue people I like and protect people I love.
+After encountering an extraordinary woman who resonates deeply with my soul—a feeling I attribute to my perhaps naive nature—I've found a renewed motivation in life.
+Beyond the pursuit of personal freedom, I must have the strength to pursue people I like and protect people I love.
+This sentiment has never been so potent within me, but meeting her has been transformative.
+Although the likelihood of a relationship with her is slim, I treasure the impact she has had on my psyche.
+I am compelled to better myself both outwardly and inwardly.
+I aim to seek out accolades, achievements, and any means that could bolster my financial stability.
+More crucially, I need to enhance my capabilities and fortitude, as these are the foundation of my life.
+Such self-improvement will ensure that I do not fear failure, for I will always have the strength to rise again.
+This path is how I can truly offer protection to those I love.

 ### Phd Research Direction
 algorithms + architecture (science + engineering)